bdnorris/DES-340/lectures/lecture01-intro.md

 ### Reasons you might not want to learn to code
 - You might hate it

+The "love it"/"hate it" reasons might seem trite, but it matters.
+You won't be successful doing development if you don't like it, because your passion for it is the main determiner of how much you'll learn and how effective you can be.
+Hopefully, this class will give you a good idea of where you fall.

 > Use code to be creative.
 Remember coding is really a design tool.
 Whether you’re designing the next Facebook or your new portfolio, all